garrettmichaelgeorge/live_beats_nixified/README.md

 # LiveBeats Nixified

 This is a proof of concept for using Nix in a real-world Phoenix project.
+It Nixifies a well-known reference Phoenix app called [LiveBeats](https://github.com/fly-apps/live_beats), which you can demo at [livebeats.fly.dev](https://github.com/fly-apps/live_beats).

 In this project, Nix is used to:
 - Manage a development environment with `nix develop`, including language versions and all system dependencies